openshift/installer/docs/user/metal/install_ipi.md

   * A private network used for PXE based provisioning.
   * You must specify `provisioningNetworkInterface` to indicate which interface is connected to this network on the control plane nodes.
-  * The provisioning network may be "Managed" (default), "Unmanaged," or "Disabled."
+  * The `provisioningNetwork` may be "Managed" (default), "Unmanaged," or "Disabled."
-  * In managed mode, DHCP and TFTP are configured to run in the cluster.
+  * In `Managed` mode, DHCP and TFTP are configured to run in the cluster.
 In unmanaged mode, TFTP is still available but you must configure DHCP externally.
+  * In `Disabled` mode, no second NIC is required, but an additional controlplane IP must be specified by the `clusterProvisioningIP`.
   * Addressing for this network defaults to `172.22.0.0/24`, but is configurable by setting the `provisioningNetworkCIDR` option.
   * Two IP's are required to be available for use, one for the bootstrap